-Standard Chartered Bank in Brazil has an investment bank license and does not offer any products or services to individuals or small companies.
+Standard Chartered Bank in Brazil has an investment bank license offering selective Financial Markets products such as FX, Interest Rates, Derivatives and Trade Finance.
+The bank does not offer any products or services to individuals or small companies.
 Standard Chartered Bank does not have any partnerships, deals or agreements with other institutions in Brazil to act in these segments.
-Click here to access our contact information for more details.

 News & Media

 - Banking Fees

 - IN - CVM 505 - Rules and Guidelines

 - Risk Management

 - Credit Information System of Brasil Central Bank

 - Social and Environmental Responsibility Policy